lbuthman/udacity-log-analysis/README.md

     - What?
 You don't know how to setup VirtualBox and Vagrant?
 No worries, the good folks at Udacity have created one for you!
 Sweet!
     - Even if you already know how to use VirtualBox and Vagrant, you still need to download and use this Vagrant build.
-It is preconfigured wit necessary applications, plugins, and databases required for this tool.
+It is preconfigured with necessary applications, plugins, and databases required for this tool.
     - Instructions:
         1) Unzip the folder and (optionally) move it into the directory